jyxi7676/STtools/doc/readme3.md

 * summary_step3.txt

 ## Step 4
 Step 4 bins the DGE into simple square gridded data and collapses the reads counts within each grid.
-A new DGE is created and spatial information is updated by the center of each bin.
+A new DGE is generated and spatial information is updated with the center of each bin.
+This step outputs a RDS file with collapsed barcodes and spatial information.
 ### *input*
 * --STtools: Path to STtools package.
 If not given, the current working directory is used.
 * --lanes: Need to add this and modifying the functions.
 If not given, using all lanes